 Your writing retreat

-On day one your workshop beings at 11 a.m You will work until lunch which is taken at 1 p.m at the centre with the rest of your group.
-After lunch we will take the military history tour at Lonehort battery.
-The route there takes in part of the Bere island parkurn (recently voted the most scenic in the world).
-This is a relatively easy flat walk but should you have any difficulty transport can be made available.
+On day one (Saturday, 29/4/23) your retreat begins with a meet and greet at 10 a.m. and the workshop starts at 10.30 a.m.
+You will work until lunch (with a break when needed) which is taken at 2 p.m at the centre with the rest of your group.
+After lunch you have the option to take the military history tour at Lonehort battery.
+(Cost 10 Euro per person for the tour guide).
+The route there takes in part of the Bere island parkrun (recently voted the most scenic in the world).
+This is a relatively easy flat walk .
 The parkrun route takes in Lonehort, views of a Viking boatyard, superb views across to the Carbery Peninsula and the remains of a bronze age wedge tomb.

-Bring your notebook and pen as they will be lots to stimulate the imagination.
-After the tour you can take in the remainder of the parkrun route or if you prefer you can be driven back to your accommodation.
+Bring your notebook and pen as there will be lots to stimulate the imagination.
+After the tour you can take in the remainder of the parkrun route or if you prefer you can go back to your accommodation.
 You can take some time here for private writing or relaxation.

-You will be collected from your accommodation to begin your workshop at 10 a.m.
+Your workshop begins at 10 a.m.
 There will be a refreshment break at 11.30 a.m. and you will write again until 1 p.m.
-Again we will have lunch at the Heritage Centre and go on our walk this time to the west end of the island to the Ardnakinna Light house.
-The route is relatively easy but does go off road.
-You will have plenty to write about here.
+Again we will have lunch at the Heritage Centre and there is an optional walk to the Holy Year Cross and/or the Gallán.

 Bere Island community radio transmit their weekly Sunday programme and may love to hear about your retreat and your visit to the island.
 We can arrange this with any of the participants who may be willing to have a chat on local radio.

-You will take the return ferry to the mainland at 4.30. p.m.
+.
 By this stage you will have filled your notebook, made new friends, visited a new place or looked again at one that you already know and most importantly you will have taken unexplored roads on your writing journey.
-We look forward to welcoming you.
+I look forward to welcoming yo